 Following 2-person backpacking tents are the tip of the iceberg regarding camping tent options.
 Let’s see our best options below:

-Lightweight 2 Person Backpacking Tent1
+Lightweight 2 Person Backpacking Tent

 The Marmot Crane Creek Tent comes in two sizes for two and three people, and its weight falls in between backpacking and camping tents, making it quite adaptable and suited for both.